axfrgo/fortistate/docs/PLUGIN_AUTHORING.md

 Notes
 - Plugins can be CJS or ESM.
 The loader attempts dynamic import first and falls back to require.
 - The `registerStore` function both creates the store (via `createStore`) and records the registration in the plugin registry.
+- While the inspector is running it will automatically reload your plugin when the referenced file changes, so you can iterate on presets/plugins without restarting (`FORTISTATE_DISABLE_CONFIG_WATCH=1` disables this behaviour).

 Testing
 - Use the example preset in `examples/presets/` and run: